diondokter/device-driver/book/src/v2/tutorial-ym3812.md

 `7:0` is the bit range.
 It's high to low and it's an inclusive range.
 Again we don't specify the base type of the value field, so it'll become a u8 in this case.

-Let's skip some of the registers that you should be able to define yourself already and go to the last global register that uses some new features:
+Let's skip some of the registers that you should be able to define yourself already now and go to the last global register that uses some new features:
 ```txt
 {{#include ../assets/adlib_sb.txt:379:397}}
 ```